 In what 3 ways can you deny yourself 1:____________ 2:_____________ 3:________________

 Step two – take up your cross daily.
-Many people have gone to Christian rehab for drugs/alcohol/sex/gambling and 3 weeks after they get out they are dead.
+Many people have gone to Christian rehab with a drug detox, alcohol detox program or gambling and 3 weeks after they get out they are dead.
 They had a great experience at rehab but they did not develop a lifelong habit of taking up their cross daily.
 Every day Jesus has something for you to do.
 You must be fully motivated to get the sin out so that you can do it.
 You can’t take even one day off from taking up your cross.
 You can’t even take one day off from Bible study and prayer.
 You can’t even take one day off from seeking your purpose or from fulfilling your purpose.
 Taking up your cross daily means fighting sin tooth and nail as if God really has a purpose for you.

 Step three – follow Christ.
 Every day Jesus has something for me to do.
 Now you may say, that’s you but I am me.
 Wrong – I was you 10 years ago.
 Jesus has something for you to do every day.
 I pray every day believing that the Holy Spirit will lead me today.
 If you are going to war with sin you can pray every day that the Holy Spirit will lead you as well.

 Lets assume we have 100 paths we can choose to be on in life.
 Path # 1 is full dedication to Christ – Paul from the Bible choose that path.
 Most of us choose path 5 or 25 or 75.
 Lets assume you leave rehab, get on fire for Christ, make a dedication to Church, Bible study and prayer.
 You also help out at the food bank and spread the gospel every once in a while.
 I would guess that this is path 15.